krishp03/Chess/README.md

 ## Requirements

-The code requires Java 8 or higher to run.
 There are no additional dependencies or external libraries needed.

 ## How to Play